 The Whyalla Community Mental Health Team can be contacted on (08) 8644 5130.

-Whyalla is the first country community in South Australia to have both a specialised inpatient mental health facility and mental health rehabilitation service.
+Whyalla is the first regional community in South Australia to have both a specialised inpatient mental health facility and mental health rehabilitation service.
 Previously, these specialised services were only available in metropolitan Adelaide.
 These facilities will now enable regional consumers to stay closer to home and to their support networks.

 The Integrated Mental Health Inpatient Unit features six single patient bedrooms with ensuite bathrooms and a comfortably furnished dining and lounge area, making the environment as welcoming and home-like as possible.
 The service includes a full time psychiatrist, which will bring benefits to all mental health consumers in the region.

-Pictured (right): Garden area near
+Pictured (right): Garden area near mental health unit

 Mental health rehabilitation is the process of helping individuals develop skills, which may include re-acquiring old skills or learning new skills, so that they can achieve an optimal quality of life in their community of choice.
 It is for people who may already be living in the community or are returning home after treatment and may require some targeted assistance to achieve their goal to live independently.